Table of Contents

 But, to take this a step further, we’ll turn this into a “how-to” framework that targets user intent and offers practical value.
 For example: How to 2x ROI with Content Marketing

-This “how-to” framing shifts your content from just being informational to offering a specific, actionable solution.
+This “how-to” framing shifts your content from being informational to providing a specific, actionable solution.
 It appeals to the intent of users who are not just looking to understand content marketing but are interested in using it to boost their return on investment (ROI).

 Step 2: Break It Down into 5 Long-Tail Subtopics